 One of the best things you can do for your credit score is to make on-time debt payments.
 Even meeting the minimum payment counts as a positive towards your credit score, although the best option is paying off your entire balance in full each month.

 5. Know when your interest rate will increase

 After the introductory period ends on a new card, your interest rate will go to the standard rate.
 Your unpaid balance will then be subject to this higher rate—which can drive your monthly payments higher.
-Before you commit to a new balance transfer card, understand the exact APR when the introductory expires and how long that the introductory period lasts.
+Before you commit to a new balance transfer card, understand the exact APR when the introductory rate expires and how long that the introductory rate period lasts.

 Balance transfers and your credit score: weigh all of the factors

 If you use a balance transfer to make on-time debt payments and reduce your overall balance, your credit score can be positively impacted.
 Still, applying for multiple balance-transfer cards—or adding to the utilization on one of your existing cards—can potentially hurt your score.
 Employ balance transfers intelligently to maximize their impact on your credit.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.

 Citi and Fair Isaac are not credit repair organizations as defined under federal or state law, including the Credit Repair Organizations Act.
 Citi and Fair Isaac do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit record, credit history or credit rating.